ChaseMilligan/Wikiyickistan/content/Zahur Entertainment Network/Free League of Drakkenheim.md

 #### Affiliations

 Your characters don't have to have pre-existing affiliations with any of the Factions of Drakkenheim, but feel free to explore them when you begin your adventures in Emberwood Village (see below).
 Generally you are meant to be freelancers, but your character could be part of some other organization.
 Drakkenheim is left very open ended, so feel free to choose a faction from any official / partner content as long as it stays within your PHB+1.

+#### Species

+I won't be allowing flying species, and your species must remain within PHB+1.
+I might allow Homebrewed species given enough of a heads up, and it wont count towards PHB+1.

 #### Backgrounds